supabase/wrappers/wrappers/src/fdw/airtable_fdw/README.md

   );

--- create an example foreign table drop foreign table if exists t1;
-create foreign table t1(
-    id text, -- The builtin "id" field in Airtable name text, -- The fields in your Airtable table.
+-- create an example foreign table create foreign table t1( id text, -- The builtin "id" field in Airtable name text, -- The fields in your Airtable table.
 Airtable is case insensitive so capitalization does not matter. status text,
 )
   server my_airtable_server
   options (